kennethcandersen/Companywide-Compensation-Analysis/README.md

 **EXECUTIVE SUMMARY**

-The analysis of salaries fo over 300,000 employees concludes that there are substantial distortions:
+The analysis of salaries fo over 300,000 employees indicates that there are substantial distortions:

 - Assistant Engineers, Senior Engineers and Tecnique Leaders have almost identical average salaries.
 - Staff and Senior Staff also have nearly identical average salaries, and both make nearly 20% more than all engineers.